Anthony Barrile

-Anthony Barrile is an actor, musician, writer, and director.
+Anthony Barrile is a United States actor, musician, writer, and director.
 He is a native New Yorker of Italian descent who has starred in many film and stage productions.
 He is well known to New York City audiences for his memorable performance as Cousin Kevin, the twisted lout in the original Broadway production of the Tony Award winning The Who's Tommy, and can be heard on its original cast recording.
 He also appeared in the acclaimed Off-Broadway production of End of the World Party, among his other New York stage credits.

 Barrile is well known to cinema audiences for his role as Vinnie Manalo in the 1985 horror film Friday the 13th: A New Beginning, and as Vincent "Alphabet" Languilli in the 1987 Vietnam War movie Hamburger Hill, as well as his favorite film appearance: Warren in Kiss Me, Guido.
 Barrile has made numerous guest appearances on television, including turns on Miami Vice, Law & Order, and Falcone.
 He also appeared in Paula Abdul's music video of "Rush Rush".